quixio/quix-samples/python/read/Hello-World/README.md

-# Python Hello World - Destination
+# Python hello world - destination

-The most basic and essential 'Hello World' read sample.
-The sample contained in this folder gives an example on how to connect to kafka and detect the arrival of a new stream and read 'HelloWorld' parameter.
+The most basic and essential "Hello World" read sample.
+The sample contained in this folder gives an example of how to connect to Kafka and detect the arrival of a new stream and read 'HelloWorld' parameter.

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: